KyleGospo/docs.bazzite.gg/src/Advanced/GNOME_Disks_Auto-Mount_Guide.md

 12. **If no errors appeared then it should be safe to reboot.**

-> **Note**: If errors occur, then research the error and undo what you did and try again.
-Redo the previous two steps in the terminal as GNOME Disks might not give a good error to search for if the test mount fails.
+If an error occurs, then research the error and undo what you did and try again.

-Display Name should be added too.
+Also a Display Name should be added too.
 Name it whatever you want it to be identified as.

 ### Filesystem Arguments